dcarne33/RNN-MC/README.md

 The user will edit the array titled "prop" in the Main.py file which contains three dimensions [maximum number of layers to simulate, optical properties, number of simulations].
 The number of optical properties will always be 5, which in order are the refractive index (n), absorption coefficient (mu_a), scattering coefficient (mu_s), asymmetry parameter (g), and thickness (t).
 The base units for the absorption coefficient, scattering coefficient, and thickness must be the same.

 The RNN has been trained on the following range of non-dimensionalized optical properties.
-The RNN will provide a warning if runing values outside of this range.
+The RNN will provide a warning if values are outside of this range.
 | Property | Range    |
 | :---:   | :---: |
 | n | 1 - 2.5   |